fahaihi/PMFFRC/README.md

 chmod +x ./install.sh
 ./install.sh
 ```
-notes: HARC relies on the 7Z compressor, if your device is not configured with 7Z, download and install 7Z first.
+note: HARC relies on the 7Z compressor, if your device is not configured with 7Z, download and install 7Z firstly.
 #### SPRING compressor
 ```shell script
 cd src